Demontager/minessh/README.md

 -Real-time monitoring for all servers in one window

--Cron task to periodically control and reboot dead/sick/idle mining servers
+-Crontab tasks to periodically control and reboot dead/sick/idle mining servers